GoldenD60/Skript/README.md

 Basic Commands To Get Started:
 ```
 exit: Exit skript to command prompt
-loop: Loops code certain number of times
-mathf: Used for math in 32-bit integer limit.
+calculate: Used for math in 32-bit integer limit.
 Except from sqrt and exp.
-print/sout: Prints message
+say: Prints message
-input/sin: Gets input from user
+get input from user: Gets input from user
-asciidisplay: Displays a shape on the screen
+display in ASCII text: Displays a shape on the screen
 help: Displays Help.
-documentation/onlinehelp: Shows online help.
+documentation/online help: Shows online help.
 ```